Bill Clinton, in DNC speech, draws stark contrast between Harris and Trump

 Wednesday's speech was the 12th time Clinton has addressed a Democratic convention.
 He gave his first convention speech in 1980 when he was the 33-year-old governor of Arkansas.

 He was a star at the 2012 convention, delivering nearly an hour-long speech that made a more convincing case for Obama's reelection than Obama himself could.
-Clinton's tribute to his wife, Hillary Clinton, who was the Democratic nominee, was similar in length at the 2016 convention.
+In 2016, Clinton's tribute to his wife, Hillary Clinton, who was the Democratic nominee, was similar in length.

 Clinton, who turned 78 earlier this week, said he wasn't sure how many more conventions he would be able to attend — he noted that he's "the oldest man in my family in four generations," adding, "the only personal vanity I want to assert is I'm still younger than Donald Trump."